Petro31/easy-time-jinja/README.md

 Looking for times in the future or the past in your language?
 Look no further.
 These easy macros will pave the way to the future...

+Also, please check out [Relative-Time-Plus](https://github.com/TheFes/relative-time-plus) by TheFes.
+It has differnt options for relative time, and it's more flexible than `easy_custom_time`.

 ## `easy_time(entity_id_or_time)`

 `easy_time` returns the most significant friendly relative time.
 For example, if your uptime is 3 hours, 2 minutes, and 1 second, this macro will return `3 hours` in your default language.